3 ways cities can improve digital trust in public spaces

 The new DTPR feedback tools can provide a way for urban municipalities to build public trust in the technology they are installing in their public spaces.

 As the inaugural Director of Data Analytics at the New York City Department of Parks & Recreation, she developed the agency’s data strategy, developed the open data program and founded its first data science team.
-As Open Data Coordinator, Jacqueline built collaborations between agency staff and civic technologists that enabled the public and community members to develop insights from Parks’ open data sets.
-Jacqueline also spearheaded the largest participatory street tree mapping project in U.S. history, culminating in a digital platform enabling the collaborative management of NYC’s urban forest.
+Jacqueline also spearheaded the largest participatory street tree mapping project in U.S. history, culminating in the NYC Tree Map, a digital platform for the collaborative management of NYC’s urban forest.